 At our user conference back in June, one of the talks that had people most engaged and exercised was John Chisholm’s session on value pricing.
 There is nothing like a debate around the billable hour to get a room full of lawyers and law firm finance professionals excited.

-However what really struck home to me was when John talked about value based pricing being a business model change not a pricing model change.
+However, what really struck home to me was when John talked about value-based pricing is a business model change, not a pricing model change.